-Customer needs in marketing are like the steering wheel of a car – without them, your business is going nowhere fast!
+Without understanding customer needs your business is going nowhere!
 Yet, many companies ignore this critical component and focus on chasing trends.

 They’re trying to keep up with the competitors, and drooling over shiny new products.
 But the real secret to success and longevity is right under their nose – their customers!